 18. Strike a pose and capture a super hip photo op at one of these Instagrammable murals.

 photo: Beth Shea

-From stretches of shimmery sand at Coronado’s Silver Strand to a ride on the Big Dipper at Mission Beach’s Belmont Park to boogie boarding near the cliffs of Torrey Pines and making waves in Del Mar, nothing is more iconic than a beach day here in San Diego.
+19. Hit the beach.
+From stretches of shimmery sand at Coronado’s Silver Strand to boogie boarding near the cliffs of Torrey Pines and making waves in Del Mar, nothing is more iconic than a beach day here in San Diego.
 Want to explore a new beach this summer?
 Check out our guides to the best local beaches for the kids and your pooch.
-Cost: free.

 20. Go stargazing!
 Here are the 7 best spots around San Diego to put a twinkle in your eye.

 21. Let your kids put the pocket money they’ve earned doing chores to use with a thrilling ride on the Giant Dipper Roller Coaster in Belmont Park.
 Kids 50″ and taller can pony up $6 to climb aboard the historic coaster built in 1925.
 Buckle up for the dips and high speed turns!